Menu

 return {"intent": response.content.strip().lower()}

-The router checks the intent value the LLM set.
+The router pulls the intent the LLM set.

 python